daniel-ac-martin/NotGovUK/README.md

 ---------------------------------------------------

 The GDS styling is only suitable for public facing applications that are to be served under `service.gov.uk`.
-This is because it use the propriatary font, 'New Transport' which is only licensed to this sub-domain.
+This is because it uses the proprietary font, 'New Transport' which is only licensed to this sub-domain.
 In addition, GDS have requested that their crown logo also only be used in this context.